Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	 - They begin to make/orchestrate a historic comeback but their efforts fall short as the deficit Minia creating was to great to overcome

+	 - Yaharia takes notice of Makkusu as she realizes that he is using ancient tech that was locked up and hidden centuries ago
 ## Act 3
 ### 11. Resurrection
 Episodes: 20, 21